Project Plan vs Project Management Plan

 As it is seen from the above questions, this document deals with the “how” part of the project.
-Therefore it includes many subsidiary plans to guide the project team to accomplish the project.
-It desc
+Therefore it includes many subsidiaries plans to guide the project team to accomplish the project.

 As we mentioned above, they are different plans used for different purposes.
 Below are some of the key differences between them.

 - Project Management Plans answer the question “how” while project plans answer the question “what” and “why”.

 - The project plans are visionary documents that focus on the objective of the project.
-They provide the project manager the vision related with the project stages and steps.
-On the other hand, the project managemen plan is an execution document that focuses on the techniques required to achieve the project.
-They provide the project manager a plan and develop a system to execution the vision of the project plan.
+They provide the project manager the vision related to the project stages and steps.
+On the other hand, the project management plan is an execution document that focuses on the techniques required to achieve the project.

 - In some organizations, these two terms can be merged for small projects.
-However in large projects, they are used to refer different concepts.
+However, in large projects, they are used to refer to different concepts.

 Planning is one of the most important processes in project management.
-It is difficult to manage a project and track it’s performance without a comprehensive and complete plan.
+It is difficult to manage a project and track its performance without a comprehensive and complete plan.
 Poor planning cause delays and extra efforts to recover.
-Without a proper and complete plan, a team can not complete the project on time and budget.
 Another important benefit of planning is that it improves communication and cooperation within the organization.

 In business, many organizations use these concepts as synonymous to each other.
-However some organizations use these terms differently.
-Understanding each concept and having knowledge about their use will help the project managers to become more successfull their business processes.
+However, some organizations use these terms differently.
+Understanding each concept and having knowledge about their use will help the project managers to become more successful in their business processes.

 Both of them are essential documents used for project management.
 In this article, we discussed both concepts and their key differences from a project management point of view.
 We hope that it will be useful for professionals and PMP aspirants.
 If you want to share your opinions related to the topic, you can do so through the comments box below.